KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 When using this extension it is recommended that the dynamic range is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
 This can for instance be done by exporters by scaling light contributions values.

-Here the term rasterizer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
+Here the term renderer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
 This buffer will be referred to as the framebuffer.
 The framebuffer can be of varying range, precision and colorspace.
 This has an impact on the color gamut that can be displayed.